openfaas/openfaas.github.io/_posts/2020-09-16-openfaas-oidc-okta.md

 ---
 title: "Enable Single Sign-on (SSO) for OpenFaaS with Okta and OpenID Connect"
-description: "Learn how to enable Single Sign-on (SSO) for OpenFaaS with Okta and OpenID Connect."
+description: "Bring enterprise authentication and Single Sign-on (SSO) to OpenFaaS with Okta and OpenID Connect"
 date: 2020-09-16
 image: /images/2020-09-oidc-okta/concentrate.jpg
 categories: